Canop/safecloset/README.md

 A drawer contains a list of (key, value).
 Values are texts in which you can store a code, a password, comments, a poem, some data, etc.

+A drawer can also contains deeper crypted drawers.

 ![clear drawer](doc/clear-drawer.png)

 # Features

 * The closet contains several drawers, some of them automatically created with an unknown password so that nobody can determine which drawers you're able to open, or even how many
 * Each drawer is separately crypted with AES-GCM-SIV, with a random one-use nonce and the password/key of your choice.
 This gives an inherently long to test decrypt algorithm (but you should still use long passphrases for your drawers)
 * You can have one or several drawers with real content.
-You can be forced to open a drawer at gun point and still keep other drawers secret without any trace
+You can be forced to open a drawer at gun point and still keep other drawers secret without any trace, either at the top level or deeper in the drawer you opened
 * When you open a drawer, with its password, you can read it, search it, edit it, close it
+* In an open drawer you can create new drawers, or open deeper drawers if you know their password
 * SafeCloset automatically quits on inactivity
 * The size of the drawer's content isn't observable
 * No clear file is ever created, edition is done directly in the TUI (external editors are usually the weakest point)